 What labor laws in California apply to having a newborn child?

 California has a New Parent Leave Act (NPLA) that guarantees up to 12 weeks of unpaid leave for parents who need to take care of a newborn child.

 This is applicable for both paternity and maternity leaves, whether they are a biological parent or a foster parent.

 Are there labor laws in California that protect employees from having unpaid time?

 According to several labor laws of the state, penalties await a business employer if employees are not paid on time.

 This is for both private employees and public employees and includes having grace periods for delayed overtime pay.

 Are there labor and employment laws in California designed specifically to help a female employee?

 Yes.
 For example, the California Equal Pay Act guarantees that employers are prohibited from paying employees of the opposite sex less than the other.

-Employers, as a matter of company policy, are also urged to give lactation accommodations for female employees.
+Employers, as a matter of company policy, are also urged to give lactation accommodations to female employees.